Blazer, workwear jacket, matching pants... to discover the presentation of our new sets with original shapes and materials, click here !

 - 100% merino wool from the prestigious Italian supplier Zegna Baruffa

-- weight for a size M: 250g, so it is a fine mesh
+- weight for a size M: 250g, so it is a fine knit

 - gauge 14, which goes hand in hand with the weight of the sweater

-- re-mesh assembly, for a high-end, clean and neat construction
+- re-meshed assembly, for a high-end, clean and neat construction

-- corozzo button, with an ascolite finish for very good hold
+- corozzo button, with an ascolite finish for a very good hold

 100% wool from Zegna Baruffa (Italian manufacturer)